It’s a wrap!

 New feature: Work Schedules

-Team managers can now use DeskTime as a shift scheduling software.
+Team managers can now use DeskTime as a software for shift scheduling.
 The new feature allows managers to improve their human resource planning, save time, and say goodbye to difficult-to-overview spreadsheets, as well as automatically receive salary calculations based on time tracked.

-In the meantime, the Work Schedules feature allows employees to submit shift requests.
+In the meantime, the shift planning feature allows employees to submit shift requests.
 Being able to choose what days and times to work improves overall employee satisfaction and reduces staff turnover.

 In April 2019, we introduced annual billing.
 The new and more cost-efficient billing method allows customers to save a month’s worth of fees and reduce their monthly costs per user to as low as $3.85.